Late at Night (Billy Preston album)

-Late at Night is the thirteenth studio album by Billy Preston, released in 1979, and his debut for Motown Records.
+Late at Night is a studio album by Billy Preston, released in 1979, and his debut for Motown Records.
 It includes his hit duet with Syreeta Wright, "With You I'm Born Again", from the film Fast Break.
+The album peaked at No. 49 on the Billboard 200.

+Critical reception

+The Omaha World-Herald wrote that "Preston's strutting music often has a Ray Charles feel."